brandon-snider/cs336-a2/writeup.typ

   #figure(image("images/mem_2.7b_fbs_512.png"), caption: "Memory Profile (FP32, 2.7B, full train step, 512 sequence length)")

-  In both memory timelines, active memory rises from the  to a peak of about 70GB during the forward pass, when memory is being allocated for the activations.
+  In both memory timelines, active memory rises to a peak of about 70GB during the forward pass, when memory is being allocated for the activations.
 In the forward-only run, the timeline is almost a perfect triangle, as memory declines sharply back to the weight-only baseline at the end of the forwrd pass.
-In the full training step, the descent is shallower — during the backward pass, each activations are iteratively freed after gradients have been materialised (for which memory is allocated), so memory hovers in the mid-50GB range.
-It plateaus there while the optimizer updates the parameters, and finally drops to the a steady state that is larger than the initial baseline due to the optimizer state.
+In the full training step, the descent is shallower — during the backward pass, activations are iteratively freed after gradients have been materialised (for which memory is allocated), so memory hovers in the mid-50GB range.
+It plateaus there while the optimizer updates the parameters, and finally drops to a steady state that is larger than the initial baseline due to the optimizer state.
 The peak identifies the end of the forward pass, the long sloping shoulder is the backward pass, and the flat tail is the optimizer step.

 + Peak memory usage by sequence length for 2.7b model: